Love Your Nuts (LYN) is a registered Section 18A, non-profit testicular cancer awareness campaign based in South Africa.

 The Impact in a Nutshell

-The aim is to change men’s (lady’s) behaviour through education and awareness that it becomes a habit for men (ladies) to look after their health starting with monthly testicular (breast) cancer self-examination starting at school level already.
+The aim is to change young people’s behaviour through education and awareness that it becomes a habit for them to look after their health starting at school level already.

 This can lead to becoming more health conscious and adapting a healthy lifestyle in general – which often lacks because of cultural taboos, stigmas and knowledge.

 Changing the behaviour of young people by teaching them to look after their health will lead to a healthier next generation who will uplift their communities.

 The main project is to get a mobile app developed which will have 3 components: